How to Design for Micro-Moments

 When UX Becomes Even More Relevant

 As UX designers, we try to connect the goals of the target users with those of the business, using technology.
 We need to look at both sides of the screen: at what users are doing and what the company wants to offer them.
-The idea of micro-moments is to consider new touchpoints in the customer journey.
+The idea of micro-moments is to consider new touchpoints and contexts of use in the customer journey.
 Let’s look at an example of these micro-moments in action:

 Screenshots of the Postmates App